-Simultaneous interpreting is needed and performed regularly in community and healthcare settings, and one of the national certifying entities for healthcare interpreters tests for it.
+Simultaneous interpreting is needed and performed regularly in community and healthcare settings. and one of the national certifying entities for healthcare interpreters tests for it.
 However, trainers do not always include it in their offerings and sometimes interpreters are ill equipped or hesitant to use it in a medical context.
-This session will address these gaps on why and how to teach simultaneous interpreting to healthcare (and other community) interpreters. and is structured with them in mind, presenting 1) the reasoning and context of training interpreters in this mode, and 2) the techniques and tools for doing so.
+This session will address these gaps on why and how to teach simultaneous interpreting to healthcare (and other community) interpreters, and is structured with them in mind, presenting 1) the reasoning and context of training interpreters in this mode, and 2) the techniques and tools for doing so.
 The presenter will discuss a bit of theoretical underpinnings, best practices for simultaneous, a decision-making tool for when to use it, practical ways to incorporate it into classroom-based and remote education, and how to provide constructive feedback.
 Current technological options will be heavily featured - no need for tape decks or audio labs!

-- Understand the reasoning and context for teaching simultaneous interpreting to healthcare interpreters - Present students with the best practices and a decision-making tree for using simultaneous in healthcare settings - Provide constructive feedback to students who are learning simultaneous - Employ current technological tools in their classroom-based and remote courses

-A Brazilian at heart.
-Elena Langdon has worked as an interpreter and translator since 2000.
-She is certified by the American Translators Association as a translator (Portuguese into English) and by the Certification Commission for Healthcare Interpreters as a Core Certification Healthcare Interpreter.
+- Understand the reasoning and context for teaching simultaneous interpreting to healthcare interpreters - Present students with the best practices and a decision-making tree for using simultaneous in healthcare settings - Provide constructive feedback to students who are learning simultaneous - Employ current technological tools in their classroom-based and remote courses translator (Portuguese into English) and by the Certification Commission for Healthcare Interpreters as a Core Certification Healthcare Interpreter.
 She holds a Master's in Translation Studies and has been teaching interpreting and translation since 2005.
 Elena was chairperson of the National Board of Certification for Medical Interpreters and currently helps produce webinars for interpreter trainers for the National Council on Interpreting in Health Care.
 She recently became director of the MasterWord Institute, the training and assessments division of MasterWord Services, a top woman-led language services company founded 30 years ago.